Jackbennett/project-discovery/README.md

 Post the computer name and url:port that allows access to the service to advertise.
 Possible maintain a connection.
 On process exit post a message that the server is now offline.

-`server/` is the code to recive the state message and present a UI to view the running projects.
+`server/` is the code to receive the state message and present a UI to view the running projects.
-When recieving a post message it will add the location of the project to a page for other users to find.
+When receiving a post message it will add the location of the project to a page for other users to find.
-When recieiving an offline annoincement it will indicate that state in some way.
+When receiving an offline announcement it will indicate that state in some way.
 Could potentially listen to the closing of the http connection for the announced service for this.

 ### Development